FGtatsuro/ansible-docker-toolbox/README.md

 |docker_group_append_user|**This variable is deprecated!
 Please use `docker_group_append_users`**<br><br> Append 'docker' group to specified user's groups.
 The user can exec 'docker' command without root privilege.|str|It isn't defined in default.|
 |docker_group_append_users|Append 'docker' group to specified multiple users' groups.
 The users can exec 'docker' command without root privilege.|list|It isn't defined in default.|

-- These variables are valid only on Debian/Ubuntu, and they aren't used on OSX.
 - If you want to overwrite values, please check following sites.
   - https://github.com/docker/machine/releases
   - https://github.com/docker/compose/releases

+### Only OSX

+These variables are valid only on OSX, and they aren't used on Debian/Ubuntu.

 |name|description|default|
 |---|---|---|
 |docker_install_native_client|Whether native client on OSX(Docker for Mac) is installed instead of Docker ToolBox.|no|

-- These variables are valid only on OSX, and they aren't used on Debian/Ubuntu.

 Role Dependencies
 -----------------